tinymce/tinymce-docs/plugins/comments.md

 ## Add the Comments 2.0 plugin

-Following is an example to add the Comments 2.0 plugin to the TinyMCE editor:
+To add the Comments 2.0 plugin to the TinyMCE editor, use the following script:

 ```js
 tinymce.init({